 Whittier College is committed to offering classes in a manner that permits participation by students who are at greater risk for COVID-19 and wish an accommodation or need to be out of class due to illness or quarantine.
 Students may request accommodation or other resources by completing a COVID-19 Request for Services Form.

 Whittier College encourages employees who are high risk for COVID-19 or who live in the same household with someone who is at high risk for COVID-19 to seek an accommodation by contacting Human Resources.
 Human Resources will work with divisional vice presidents to identify appropriate accommodation.
 Accommodations may include remote teaching or work.

 The Facilities Department has evaluated the operation of heating, ventilating, and air-conditioning (HVAC) systems to help minimize the chance of spreading COVID-19 through airborne exposure.
-The College is following guidance from the American Society of Heating, Refrigeration, Air-Conditioning Engineers (ASHRAE) regarding maintenance and potential system modifications to maximize ventilation and filtration.
+The College is following guidance from the State and the American Society of Heating, Refrigeration, Air-Conditioning Engineers (ASHRAE) regarding maintenance and system modifications to maximize ventilation and filtration.

 Keep windows and other sources of natural ventilation open to the greatest extent possible when weather and air quality conditions allow.
 Do not open windows and doors if doing so poses a safety or health risk to anyone using the facility.